tkestack/kube-jarvis/pkg/plugins/diagnose/resource/workload/requestslimits/README.md

 # requests-limits diagnostic

-This diagnostic report the healthy of pods's resources requests limits configuration
+This diagnostic report the healthy of workload's resources requests limits configuration

 # config
 ```yaml